abhiTronix/vidgear/docs/gears/netgear/advanced/secure_mode.md

 Following is the bare-minimum code you need to get started with Secure Mode in NetGear API:

-!!! critical "In Secure Mode, Client's end MUST run before the Server's end to establish a secure connection!"
+!!! alert "In Secure Mode, Client's end MUST run before the Server's end to establish a secure connection!"

 #### Client's End